 A large diaphragm and humbucking coils ensure a precise tone.
 It doesn’t matter if your voice is up or down when using this large-diaphragm microphone.

 You will have an incredible voice and a strong vocal presence.
 You can also use the bass-cut and bass roll-off switch to reduce deep bass frequencies (lower frequencies).

 If you have ever experienced problems with the proximity effect, I would like to share one of the best features of the Electro-Voice RE20 with you.

 Your voice will not vary depending on how much you lean in or out.
 The Electro-Voice RE20 uses a true cardioid pickup pattern, which is familiar with broadcast microphones.

 It has been tested to show that it doesn’t get color off-axis at 180°, which shows how strong the cardioid mic is.
 This means that you can hear sounds from the front and block background noises from the rear.

 The Electro-Voice RE20 pop filter is a great one.
 Although I usually wouldn’t say I like internal pop filters, the RE20 was pleasantly surprised.
 After so many tests, my external filter didn’t seem to be necessary.
 An internal shock mount can be used, but I strongly recommend an external mounting system or boom stand.

 The Electro-Voice RE20 mic was initially designed for studio and film recording.
 It is now a versatile recording device.
-Today, microphones are used most frequently in the broadcast.
+Today, microphones are used most frequently in broadcasts.

 It is the best choice for people who use the spoken word because it can be tailored to the human voice.
-It is highly recommend if you are planning to do a podcast or radio broadcast show.
+It is highly recommended if you are planning to do a podcast or radio broadcast show.

 This nice mic is the preferred choice of a podcast member, and they sound great with it.
-It is a great microphone for voice-over, vocal presence, YouTube, and live stream.
+It is a great microphone for voice-over, vocal presence, YouTube, and live streams.

 But that’s not all!
 Not by a long shot!
 The Electro-Voice Re20 can record loud audio sources with no distortion thanks to its high SPL (high Sound Pressure Levels).
 The detailed frequency response allows for the recording of a wide variety of sounds with incredible clarity.